franklingu/franklingu.github.io/_posts/2014-11-29-a-ted-talk-the-game-that-gives-you-10-extra-years-of-life.markdown

 3. Inside a room, find a window and look outsides; outside a room, find a window and look inside | search "baby [favorite animal]" online -- emotional resilience

-4. Shake someone's hand for 6 seconods | send someone a thank-you by sms, FB or twitter. -- social resilience
+4. Shake someone's hand for 6 seconds | send someone a thank-you by SMS, FB or twitter. -- social resilience

 After I was enrolled in Computer Engineering NUS, I gradually changed to a person with fewer words, spending less time socializing and exercising less.
 Although deep inside I know it is not going to do more bad than good if I continue live a life like this, I am not motivated enough to get out of my room, working out or socializing.
-This TED talk is just another remainder to me that I need to lead a healthier life--emotionally, mentally, pysically and socially.
+This TED talk is just another remainder to me that I need to lead a healthier life--emotionally, mentally, physically and socially.

-And I personally belief is that the key to **a healthier life** is to keep a balance of all perspetives.
+And I personally belief is that the key to **a healthier life** is to keep a balance of all perspectives.
 Spend some time talking with friends my families, learn something new/read some book about development, get some exercise, play some games(with friends or families better)--2000 years ago several famous Chinese philosophers are talking about the importance of having of balance--not just applicable to personal life, but also to the planet, to the whole universe.
-Of course I am not trying to talk about profound quesitons like that but the point here is that get just enough of enough for everyday life.
+Of course I am not trying to talk about profound questions like that but the point here is that get just enough of enough for everyday life.